 Cetuximab and panitumumab are monoclonal antibodies directed against EGFR that inhibit its downstream signaling pathways.
 Panitumumab is a fully human monoclonal antibody, whereas cetuximab is a chimeric monoclonal antibody.
-Cetuximab and panitumumab have been studied in combination with FOLFIRI and FOLFOX as initial therapy options for treatment of metastatic colorectal cancer.
-A recent meta-analysis of 14 randomized controlled trials concluded that there is a clear benefit to the use of EGFR inhibitors in patients with KRAS exon 2 wild-type metastatic colorectal cancer.
-Individual trials and the role of KRAS, NRAS, and BRAF are discussed below.
+608,609 Cetuximab and panitumumab have been studied in combination with FOLFIRI and FOLFOX as initial therapy options for treatment of metastatic colorectal cancer.
+Recent meta-analyses of randomized controlled trials have concluded that EGFR inhibitors provide a clear clinical benefit in the treatment in patients with RAS wild-type metastatic colorectal cancer.
+610,611 Individual trials and the role of KRAS, NRAS, and BRAF are discussed below.

 Administration of either cetuximab or panitumumab has been associated with severe infusion reactions, including anaphylaxis, in 3% and 1% of patients, respectively.
-Based on case reports and a small trial, administration of panitumumab seems to be feasible for patients experiencing severe infusion reactions to cetuximab.541-543 Skin toxicity is a side effect of both of these agents and is not considered part of the infusion reactions.
+608,609 Based on case reports and a small trial, administration of panitumumab seems to be feasible for patients experiencing severe infusion reactions to cetuximab.
+612-614 Skin toxicity is a side effect of both of these agents and is not considered part of the infusion reactions.
 The incidence and severity of skin reactions with cetuximab and panitumumab seems to be very similar.
-Furthermore, the presence and severity of skin rash in patients receiving either of these drugs have been shown to predict increased response and survival.438,544-549 A recent NCCN task force addressed the management of dermatologic and other toxicities associated with anti-EGFR inhibitors.
-Cetuximab and panitumumab have also been associated with a risk for venous thromboembolic and other serious adverse events.
+Furthermore, the presence and severity of skin rash in patients receiving either of these drugs have been shown to predict increased response and survival.
+499,615-620 A recent NCCN task force addressed the management of dermatologic and other toxicities associated with anti-EGFR inhibitors.
+621 Cetuximab and panitumumab have also been associated with a risk for venous thromboembolic and other serious adverse events.
+622,623

-Based on the results of the PACCE and CAIRO2 trials, the panel strongly advises against the concurrent use of bevacizumab with either cetuximab or panitumumab (see Bevacizumab, above).
-A recent editorial summarizes trials that assessed EGFR inhibitors in combination with various chemotherapy agents.
-These data are also discussed here.
+Based on the results of the PACCE and CAIRO2 trials, the panel strongly advises against the concurrent use of bevacizumab with either cetuximab or panitumumab (see Bevacizumab, above).^{532,533} Several trials that assessed EGFR inhibitors in combination with various chemotherapy agents are discussed below.